Skip to content

 Common mistakes to avoid

-- Calling only one place.
-Local help changes fast.
-Ask for several referrals.
+• Calling only one place.
+Local help changes fast, so ask for backup referrals.

-- Paying for “grant lists.”
-Real public benefits and local referrals should not require buying a list.
+• Paying for grant lists.
+Real public benefits and 211 referrals should not require buying a list.

-- Leaving out key details.
-Tell the agency if you have children, a shutoff notice, court date, pregnancy, disability, no safe housing, or no phone.
+• Leaving out urgent facts.
+Say if you have children, a shutoff notice, court papers, pregnancy, disability, no food, no safe housing, or no working phone.

 If you are denied, delayed, or ignored

-Keep a call log.
-Write the date, time, name, phone number, and next step.
-If an agency says funds are gone, ask when funding may reopen and whether there is a partner agency.
-ASMOM’s benefits problem guide has a step-by-step way to organize notices and appeal questions.
+Keep a call log with the date, time, person, phone number, and next step.
+If an agency says funds are gone, ask when funding may reopen and which partner agencies may still be open.
+ASMOM’s benefits problem guide can help you organize notices and next calls.

 Phone scripts you can use